noaione/yuusha-shoukan-ln/sources/v13/chapter5.md

 since they’ve met each other, and they now met with her being around 130cm tall.
 I guess she would obviously not easily know who she is...

-[...
-Or rather, 15 years ago...
+[...Or rather, 15 years ago...
 You didn’t find a way to return back to your original form?]

 [Nah, I did.
 I’ve kept all the recipes for the drugs I’ve made, so it’s easy for